 Lysol or Clorox wipes can be used as well.

-Additional options to help lower the amount of contamination is to mount Purell hand sanitizer dispenser by the clock or by having employees use a stylus when touching the screen.
+Additional options to help lower the amount of contamination is to mount Purell hand sanitizer dispenser by the clock and/or by having employees use a stylus when touching the screen.

 With a soft cloth, using any of the solutions mentioned above, dampen the cloth to wipe the sensor clean.
 Make sure the cloth is not wet, if the sensor becomes saturated it will get damaged.
 It is important to use a soft cloth as well to ensure the sensor is not scratched.